All Products

 Note

 A resource group in DataWorks, which provides compute resources for running tasks, is a separately purchased package of computing resources.
-This is different from the resource group in your Alibaba Cloud Account, which is used for resource isolation and permission management.
+This is different from the resource group in your Alibaba Cloud account, which is used for resource isolation and permission management.

-3. Computing resource:
+3. Compute resource:

 • Definition: An entity that provides the syntax parsing, compilation, and execution environment for the Data Studio module.
 Examples include MaxCompute, Hologres, and EMR.

 • Relationship: Development dependency.
-As indicated by the input arrows to the Data Studio module in the figure, you must associate a computing resource with a workspace.
+As indicated by the input arrows to the Data Studio module in the figure, you must associate a compute resource with a workspace.
 This enables developers to write, debug, and submit code, such as SQL and Spark, in the Data Studio module.

 4. Data source: